 The school patrols have been in operation for over 50 years.
-According to Section 48 of The Public Schools Act, a school board may establish, operate, maintain and regulate a system of patrols for the protection of children from traffic accidents.
+According to Section 48 of The Public Schools Act, a school board may establish, operate, maintain, and regulate a system of patrols for the protection of children from traffic accidents.

-The River East Transcona School Division Board of Trustees has determined that each school is responsible to: establish, operate, maintain and regulate a system for the better protection of children from traffic accidents by the use of patrols; select as patrols boys and girls attending the school who volunteer for the purpose, and instruct, direct and control those so selected for, in and about the performance of their services as patrols.
+The board has determined that each school is responsible to: establish, operate, maintain and regulate a system for the better protection of children from traffic accidents by the use of patrols; select as patrols students attending the school who volunteer for the purpose, and instruct, direct and control those so selected for, in and about the performance of their services as patrols.